GitOfTheseus/addressee_estimation_ijcnn23/A_FEATURES_EXTRACTION/README.md

 Each file is a step of the data pipeline.
 !
 Althought auditory features have been extracted, they have not been exploited to train the Addressee Estimation model, which (at the moment) only exploit visual information.

+In https://doi.org/10.5281/zenodo.10711588 you can find data connected with this code.
+Among them, label files that are created with the following files and that contains temporal information about when frames, faces and pose were captured, cropped and extracted from the original naovideo.avi contained in each slot of the vernissage corpus.
+Thus, in order to obtain the dataset of this project from the vernissage corpus, instead of running all the following codes, it is possible to use these label files, capture frames with the temporal information provided in the .csv file and then crop faces and extract poses as explained in # 03_dataset_poses.py and # 04_get_face_from_pose.py.
+On the other hand, if you want to follow the exact pipeline that has been followed in this study you can go trough the following:

 # 00_temporal_alignment.py

 Brief description: